sitehowtoguides/ai-tech-insights-site/guides/how-to-use-chatgpt-for-content-creation.md

       However, the output should always be reviewed and refined by a human editor to ensure it meets current SEO best practices and provides genuine value to readers.
 ChatGPT can help create the foundation, but human expertise is essential for truly optimized content.

-  - question: "How can I ensure ChatGPT content is original and not flagged as AI-generated?"
+  - q: "How can I ensure ChatGPT content is original and not flagged as AI-generated?"
-    answer: |-
+    a: |-
       To ensure ChatGPT content is original and less likely to be flagged as AI-generated:

       1. Use ChatGPT as a collaborative tool rather than a complete replacement for human writing